f-espinoza/Portfolio_Felipe_Espinoza/index.md

 5. What is the main cause of death among children of 3 and under?
 6. Evolution of deaths caused by COVID disease (2020-2021)

+There is, also, a second part of this analysis that you can find [here](https://www.kaggle.com/felipeea/death-in-chile-2016-2021-ii).

 The data source was the chilean Department of Statistics and Health Information.
 The dataset can be found [here](https://deis.minsal.cl/#datosabiertos)